Charlotte Car Accident Lawyer

 We Help You Navigate the Legal Process Following a Car Accident

 The Greater Charlotte area leads the state in total car accidents and fatalities.
-As a top personal injury law firm representing individuals throughout the Greater Charlotte area, we have fought to ensure our clients receive the justice and financial compensation they deserve, including medical expenses, lost income, pain and suffering, and loss of consortium.
+At Law Office of Thomas D. Bumgardner, PLLC, we have fought to ensure our clients receive the justice and financial compensation they deserve, including medical expenses, lost income, pain and suffering, and loss of consortium.
 Our Charlotte car accident attorneys are committed to providing compassionate, skilled representation throughout every step of your case.
 Let’s review some crash statistics from across North Carolina and the Greater Charlotte area to better understand the risks on our roads.

 Injured in a Charlotte car accident?
-Call (704) 870-4779 now for a free consultation and let our experienced attorneys fight for the justice and compensation you deserve.
+Call (704) 870-4779 now for a free consultation and let our skilled attorneys fight for the justice and compensation you deserve.

 What to Do After a Car Accident in Charlotte, NC

 If you have just been involved in a car accident in Charlotte or Mecklenburg County, knowing how to respond can have a significant impact on your well-being and your legal options.
-Your first priority should be your safety and the safety of others.
-Move vehicles to a safe area if possible, and call 911 to report the incident.
+Your priority should be your safety and the safety of others.
+Move vehicles to a safe area if possible and call 911 to report the incident.
 In North Carolina, it is required by law to report any accident involving injury, death, or property damage of $1,000 or more to law enforcement.
 The Charlotte-Mecklenburg Police Department and local sheriff’s offices are typically the responding agencies in the city and county.
-An experienced car accident attorney in Charlotte can guide you through the process and ensure your rights are protected from the beginning.
+An experienced car accident attorney in Charlotte can guide you through the process and help protect your rights from the beginning.

 North Carolina Totals